yoanmalie/d8-theming-guide/new-theming-layer/d7-to-d8.md

 The preprocess layer still exists, but it's used for a different purpose.
 In Drupal 8, the preprocess layer should not be used to add css classes.
 This should be done in the template files.

 - [CSS classes being moved from preprocess to Twig templates](https://www.drupal.org/node/2325067).

+### Render arrays

+In Drupal 8, everything is a render array.
+This allows for late rendering, and allows data alterations to happen right before the template is being rendered.